IBM/telco-network-cloud-drivers/content/reference/glossary.md

 # Resource
 A piece of software that can be automatically deployed in a virtual environment and that supports key lifecycle states including install, configure, start, stop, and uninstall.

-Resource are managed externally to LM using a Resource Manager and represents the smallest atomic building block available in LM
+Resource are managed externally to TNCO using a Resource Manager and represents the smallest atomic building block available in TNCO

 A resource may for example represent a VNF, VNFC or the PNF in an NFV environment or any external entity depending on how the system is modeled